Girls-in-Tech-Poland/Az203/Lab01 - AKS/readme.md

 > - Docker
 > - VS Code

+## Terms used

+- `Kubernetes`: The container orchestrator used in this exercise.
+- `k8s`: "k" + 8 characters + "s", a common abbreviation for `Kubernetes`.
+- `AKS`: Azure Kubernetes Service, an Azure-hosted & Microsoft managed Kubernetes as a service.
+- `ACR`: Azure Container Registry, an Azure-hosted private container registry.

 ## About the exercise

 ### Signing in to Azure using the Azure CLI